ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.8:
+        *   Issue #114: Adding display of shortcut key to tool tips.
+        *   Added automation for the main window Loop button.
         *   Fixed seqroll drawing errors introduced in adding time-sig support.
         *   Fixed not setting up SIGINT in qseq66, which prevented a proper shutdown.